Nghiait123456/HighPerformancePaymentGateway-BalanceService/README.md

 2) Data not exits, call to update service and return the result. </br>

 ## Solution update cache <a name="SolutionUpdateCache"></a>
-Service update cache must ensure: there are 1000 requests to update cache with the same cache key at the same time, only process one request, only perform 1 process query to DB and update cache and return data for that request.
-Other requests will have to wait until the next query. </br>
+Service update cache must ensure: there are 1000 Requests to update cache with the same cache key at the same time, only process one request, only perform 1 process query to DB and update cache and return data for that request.
+Other Requests will have to wait until the next query. </br>

 In this problem, the number of race conditions is not large.
 With a large number of race conditions, service get cache and service update cache must be isolated.
 They just transmit data to each other via the message queue. </br>

 ## Solution only handle one request update cache for one key in race conditions <a name="SolutionOnlyHandleOneRequestUpdateCacheForOneKeyInRaceConditions"></a>
 ![](img_readme/race_condition_update_cache.png)
 I use mutext lock redis to handle it.
-With n update cache requests with 1 cache key, the first request to be handled will get the mutex and update the cache and return the result.
-Other requests will wait until the next update to get the latest results (at this point the cache is valid and the lock is also released). </br>
+With n update cache Requests with 1 cache key, the first request to be handled will get the mutex and update the cache and return the result.
+Other Requests will wait until the next update to get the latest results (at this point the cache is valid and the lock is also released). </br>

 ## Solution smart select DB <a name="SolutionSmartSelectDB"></a>
 I have designed:  order, log, balance DB success to be moved from mysql to cassandra.
 Besides, Cassandra has much better load capacity with mysql.
 The solution is simply to always prioritize the query in cassandra first, if not exists, switch the query to mysql. </br>